 Remove pork onto a serving platter, cover loosely with foil and let it rest for 20 minutes before slicing.

 Strain all the juices through a fine-mesh strainer to remove, fat, herbs, and bay leaf.
-If you want to thicken the sauce, place it in a saucepan and simmer on medium-high for 5 minutes or until it reduces down to a syrupy consistency.
-To thicken, even more, you can add 2 tablespoons of cornstarch mixed with 2 tablespoons of water.
+If you want to thicken the sauce, place it in a saucepan and simmer on medium-high heat for 5 - 8 minutes or until it reduces down to a syrupy consistency.
+To thicken, even more, you can add 1 tablespoon of cornstarch mixed with 1 tablespoon of water to the sauce.

 Cut meat from the bone.
 Serve and pan juices.